 - Set your emergency contact: Life happens.
 In case of an emergency, have an Emergency Access user assigned.
-This can be any LastPass use of your choice.
+This can be any LastPass user of your choice.

-- Securely share access: Through the LastPass sharing feature, you can be sure those who need access have it, even if you’re out of the area or don’t have access yourself.
+- Securely share access: Through the LastPass sharing feature, you can be sure those who need access have it, even if you’re out of the area or don’t have access.

-- Ensure all your devices are ready to go: If you’re like most people, you need to work between mobile, tablet, desktop, etc. seamlessly.
-Be sure you’re connected on all your devices by installing the LastPass Browser Extension and App on all of them.
+- Ensure all your devices are ready to go: If you’re like most people, you need to work between mobile, tablet, and desktop seamlessly.
+So be sure you’re connected to all your devices by installing the LastPass Browser Extension and App.

 - Double-check security: Account breaches are most likely to occur when accessing your data on a new network.
 Check the security of all your logins by running the Security Challenge.
 Address weak credentials ASAP to keep your digital information safe.